 What is the Norton Sports Health Training Program?

 The Norton Sports Health Training Program is a FREE 15 week program designed to help runners prepare to complete the Derby Festival miniMarathon or Marathon.
 The training program offers week-by-week scheduled runs for mileage and a training program manual with a week-by-week suggested mileage schedule, along with nutrition, cross-training ideas, and health and safety tips.

 When and where are the weekly group training runs?

-I have never participated in an organized road race event before, can I really train to run or walk my first marathon or half marathon?
+I have never participated in an organized road race event before.
+Can I really train to run or walk my first marathon or half marathon?

 I feel like I might be very slow compared to others, what if I can’t keep up with the rest of the group?

 Don’t worry about your speed.
-You will be in good company as many of our runners intend to walk portions of each event.
+You will be in good company as some of our runners intend to walk portions of each event.
 Our group is large enough that you will always be around people in your speed range.
 The weekly training runs are a great community where no runner or walker is left behind.